A+E exec Nancy Dubuc confirmed as Vice Media’s new CEO

 Apple’s WWDC returns to San Jose, June 4-8

-Vice Media has announced that Nancy Dubuc is leaving her role A+E Networks CEO and taking over as the digital media company’s chief executive.
+Vice Media has announced that Nancy Dubuc is leaving her role as A+E Networks CEO and taking over as the digital media company’s chief executive.
 Co-founder and outgoing CEO Shane Smith will become executive chairman.

 Variety first reported yesterday that Dubuc was in talks for the job, with Disney and Hearst (A+E’s parent companies) confirming her departure.